 Upcoming Events

-February 27-28, 2023: 2023 UW Medical Data Science Symposium The UW Medical Data Science Symposium will bring together those studying artificial intelligence and data science in medicine and digital health for a day and a half of presentations from local and national leaders.
+The UW Medical Data Science Symposium will bring together those studying artificial intelligence and data science in medicine and digital health for a day and a half of presentations from local and national leaders.

-For more information or registration instructions, click here.
+For more information or registration instructions, click here

-April 5, 2023, 2:00-3:00pm: PAM Seminar featuring Daniel J. Slade Daniel Slade, PhD, is an Associate Professor and Director of the Graduate Program in the Department of Biochemistry at Virginia Tech.
+Daniel Slade, PhD, is an Associate Professor and Director of the Graduate Program in the Department of Biochemistry at Virginia Tech.

 The seminar will be held in Pelton Auditorium on the Fred Hutch campus, and will also be streamed via Zoom.

-May 9, 2023: Joint Retreat for the Cancer Consortium PAM Program and the PAM Integrated Research Center.
+• May 9, 2023: Joint Retreat for the Cancer Consortium PAM Program and the PAM Integrated Research Center.

 The retreat will be held on the Fred Hutch Campus.
 Additional details forthcoming.

-May 19, 2023: Dr. Eli Estey Symposium
+• May 19, 2023: Dr. Eli Estey Symposium

 AML pathologists and therapy: a scientific symposium in honor of Dr. Eli Estey at Fred Hutch Cancer Center.
-Featured Presenters:

-Jorge Cortes, MD (Georgia Cancer Center)
+• Jorge Cortes, MD (Georgia Cancer Center)

-John DiPersio, MD, PhD (Washington University School of Medicine)
+• John DiPersio, MD, PhD (Washington University School of Medicine)

-Sergei Doulatov, PhD (University of Washington)
+• Sergei Doulatov, PhD (University of Washington)

-Benjamin Ebert, MD, PhD (Dana Farber Cancer Institute, Harvard University)
+• Benjamin Ebert, MD, PhD (Dana Farber Cancer Institute, Harvard University)

-Christopher Hourigan, DM, DPhil.
+• Christopher Hourigan, DM, DPhil.
 (NHLBI, National Institutes of Health)

-Mary-Beth Percival, MD (University of Washington & Fred Hutchinson Cancer Center)
+• Mary-Beth Percival, MD (University of Washington & Fred Hutchinson Cancer Center)

-David Scadden, MD (Massachusetts General Hospital, Harvard University)
+• David Scadden, MD (Massachusetts General Hospital, Harvard University)

 The OCOE is excited to welcome Liz Nelson!
 Liz is the Community Health Education Manager with the Office of Community Outreach & Engagement.
 Liz grew up in Western WA and received her BA in International Studies and Global Health at the University of Washington, with a focus on refugee and immigrant experiences in healthcare.
 Her work in community health and engagement includes managing a community outreach program to support recently arrived refugees, asylees, and other immigrants to the U.S and working as a health educator.
 Liz is committed to supporting and building teams that center cultural humility, trauma informed care, and community based participatory research principles.
 In her spare time, Liz bikes in the rain and cares for two elderly rescue dogs.